mitchpaulus/neobem/README.md

 2. `neobem_linux-x64_x.x.x.zip`
 3. `neobem_osx-x64_x.x.x.zip`

-Download the zip file that matches your operating system.^[If you are running the Windows Subsystem for Linux within Windows, I would recommend the Linux version, and installing like a Linux program]
+Download the zip file that matches your operating system.[^WSL]

+[^WSL]: If you are running the Windows Subsystem for Linux within Windows, I would
+        recommend the Linux version, and installing like a Linux program

 Extract that zip file to a location that you will want the program to live.
 It doesn't really matter where you put it, but recommended places